haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 ### 2.1 rolling release - install once, upgrade forever
 Every OS has its lifetime and after Windows XP reached the end of its live I installed [Elementary] on their PC as they didn't want to pay for a copy of Windows 7/8/10...
 Now after approx 4 years it's time to install a new version of Elementary.
 Unfortunately it's not possible to do an in-line upgrade.
 Fresh install... time consuming and I need to ensure that every Icon / File / Link is available in the new OS.
+In Solus you will not face this issue as it is a rolling-release Operating System.

 {: .box-note}
-In Solus you will not face this issue as it is a rolling-release Operating System.
-**Install once - upgrade forever**
+**Install once - upgrade forever!**

 ### 2.2 Remote support
 With Elementary I was always strugling with a proper 1-click remote-support solution.
 This is available in Solus through the 3rd-Party apps: **Anydesk**